Pacific Northwest cities shatter heat records again, life grinds to a halt - Up News Info

 “It’s completely shutting down our life; my kids are stuck inside,” said Jake Edgar, 30, a chef at a Portland restaurant.

-Multnomah County, which includes Portland, has opened 11 emergency “cooling shelters,” most of them in public libraries, where residents without air conditioning could escape the sweltering heat.
+Multnomah County, which includes Portland, has opened 11 emergency “cooling shelters,” most of them in public libraries, where people without air conditioning could escape the sweltering heat.

 Oregon Governor Kate Brown, a Democrat, eased COVID-19 restrictions for theaters, swimming pools and shopping malls and residents flocked to public pools and even fountains to cool off.